faiton713/ABCDdataset/README.md

 National Institute of Advanced Industrial Science and Technology (AIST), Japan
 Email: fujita.713@aist.go.jp

-This material is based on results obtained from a project commissioned by the New Energy and Industrial Technology Development Organization (NEDO).
+This dataset is based on results obtained from a project commissioned by the New Energy and Industrial Technology Development Organization (NEDO).